-Black cats, broken mirrors, and umbrellas opened indoors.
+Black cats, broken mirrors, and eating disorders

 These superstitions and countless others can seem archaic, pointless, and even pretty silly.
 Black cats aren't unlucky--I find them rather cute.
 And I'd much rather open an umbrella indoors so as not to get wet.
 The fact that today is Friday the 13th doesn't have much meaning to me.
 But as someone with a history of OCD and anorexia, superstition and magical thinking are still very much a part of my experience.